cseptesting/ridgecrest_evaluation_bssa/2019_08_24-ComCatM7p1_ci38457511_49DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 ## Conditional Rate Density  <a name="conditional_rate_density"></a>

-Plots are conditioned on number of target events ± 5%
+Plots are conditioned on number of target events ± 5%, and can be used to create statistical tests conditioned on the number of observed events.
+In general, these plots will tend to be undersampled with respect to the entire distribution from the forecast.

 | | |